supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex5_Perform_Attacks.md

----
-lab:
-    title: 'Exercise 5 - Conduct attacks'
-    module: 'Module 7 - Create detections and perform investigations using Microsoft Sentinel'
----

 # Module 7 - Lab 1 - Exercise 5 - Conduct attacks

 ### Task 1: Attack Windows configured with Defender for Endpoint.

 In this task, you will perform attacks on a host with Microsoft Defender for Endpoint configured.

-1. Login to WIN1 virtual machine as Admin with the password: **Pa55w.rd**.
+1. Login to WIN1 virtual machine with the password as provided in the environment tab.

 2. In the search of the task bar, enter *Command*.
 Command Prompt will be displayed in the search results.
 Right-click on the Command Prompt and select **Run as Administrator**.
 Select **Yes** in the User Account Control window that appears to allow the app to run.